omapatel/Entry-Database/README.md

 # Authorship

-I'm Om Patel, an Electrical Engineering student with a passion for creating useful products by applying foundational engineering principles and software skills.
+I developed this project myself and took feedback from supervisors.
 You can check out more of my work in my portfolio:

 ### [Visit my portfolio](https://portfolio-ompatel.netlify.app/)